lukasz-lobocki/lobo_font_to_py/README.md

 # lobo_font_to_py

-Utylity to convert fonts to Python.
+Utility to convert fonts to Python.

 ## Installation